junuxyz/junuxyz.github.io/content/blog/posts/shaped-transformer.md

 E[0, 5, :] = [ 0.00,  0.00,  0.00,  0.00,  0.00,  0.00,  0.00,  0.00, ... ]   # [PAD]  (id=0)
 ```

-Of course other two sentences "I am in love with you" and "I love you, too" also will go through the same process.
+Of course other two sentences in the batch, "I am in love with you" and "I love you, too" also will go through the same process.

 ### Positional Embedding